microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/customize-components/templates.md

 # Templates in the Microsoft Graph Toolkit

-Use custom templates to modify the content of a component.
+Most components support the use of custom templates to modify the content of a component.

 All web components support templates based on the `<template>` element.
 For example, to override the template of a component, add a `<template>` element inside a component.